Welfare

 4.3 University Counselling Service

-It is often possible to resolve personal or emotional problems with help from the Student Assistance Programme, the Senior Tutor, Welfare Dean, or the College Doctor.
+It is often possible to resolve personal or emotional problems with help from members of the welfare team and Student Assistance Programme.

 However, if you need to speak to a professional counsellor or therapist, the University has an excellent counselling service.
 They offer individual counselling, workshops or short courses, group counselling, self-help resources and podcasts to help you gain understanding and insight into any difficulties you may be experiencing.